 There is no doubt Dhoni will be retained by CSK in 2021: N Srinivasan

 "People keep saying when will he... how long will he play, etc. He will play.
 I can assure you.
 He will play this year.
 Next year he will go (to) the auction; he will be retained.
-So there is no doubt in anybody's mind," Srinivasan said at an India Cements event.
+So there is no doubt in anybody's mind," Srinivasan said at an entrepreneurship event on Saturday.
 Dhoni has been a part of CSK since the IPL's inaugural edition in 2008 and apart from the two seasons when the franchise was suspended, the wicket-keeper batsman has led the team admirably, guiding it to three title triumphs.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)